Close mobile menu

 When will my new major be effective?

-Your program will change to your new major for the Fall/Winter 2023-2024 session.
+Your new specified program will be effective the Fall/Winter 2024-2025 session.

 When will I be notified of a decision?

-Am I guaranteed my top choice Engineering major?
+Am I guaranteed my top choice of Engineering major?

-Last year, approximately 80% of students received their top choice Engineering major.
+Last year, 80% of students were given their top choice.

-Note that Computer, Electrical, and Software Engineering are particularly competitive.
-If you do not have an Engineering program guarantee, you are encouraged to aim for an overall GPA of 7.00 or higher if interested in Computer, Electrical, or Software Engineering.
+Computer, Electrical, and Software Engineering are particularly competitive.
+If you are interested in Computer, Electrical, or Software Engineering and do not have a program guarantee, you are encouraged to aim for an overall GPA of 7.00 or higher.

 BEng Declaration of Major Form